-- 7.1 If a trader buys Donau Soja soya beans directly from a soya bean farmer (producer) located in a production area of risk level 0 or 1 (F-RL 0 or F-RL 1), without taking these beans into storage, this trader shall be considered a direct purchaser of Donau Soja soya beans. - 7.2 In this case, the trader shall assume the obligations laid down in paragraph 2.1 (accepting produce from farmer and obtaining Declarations of Self-Commitment; list of delivering farmers), paragraph 2.3 (documentation of soya bean suppliers), paragraph 2.4 (plausibility check), paragraph 3.2 (harvest declarations) and paragraph 4 (acquisition of lot certificates) and paragraph 11.2. (group certification of farmers) of the Requirements 02, as well as in paragraph 3 of the Requirements for Group Certifications.
+- 7.1 If a trader buys Donau Soja soya beans directly from a soya bean farmer (producer) located in a production area of risk level 0 or 1 (F-RL 0 or F-RL 1), without taking these beans into storage, this trader shall be considered a direct purchaser of Donau Soja soya beans. - 7.2 In this case, the trader shall assume the obligations laid down in paragraph 2.1 (accepting produce from farmer and obtaining Declarations of Self-Commitment; list of delivering farmers), paragraph 2.4 (documentation of soya bean suppliers), paragraph 2.5 (plausibility check), paragraph 3.2 (harvest declarations) and paragraph 4 (acquisition of lot certificates) and paragraph 11.2. (group certification of farmers) of the Requirements 02, as well as in paragraph 3 of the Requirements for Group Certifications.
 The obligations laid down in paragraph 2.5 (retained samples), paragraph 3.1 (correct storage) and paragraph 7 (quality management) of the Requirements R 02 shall remain with the primary agricultural collector.

-Soya Bean Primary Processor
+REQUIREMENTS 04, Version 13 Soya Bean Primary Processor

 Purpose Specify the requirements to be met by Donau Soja soya bean primary processors.
 Definition Primary processor: company processing and/or treating soya beans chemically or physically most substantially, such as: - oil mill; - toaster; - soya bean primary processors acting as food producers; - producer of food ingredients and food additives.
-Outline 1 Risk assessment Status Version 12: released by the Board on 15 September 2021
+Outline 1 Risk assessment12 Incoming deliveries of Donau Soja soya beans23 Outgoing deliveries of Donau Soja soya.44 Soya stock management55 Quality management.56 Product labelling77 Donau Soja contract soya bean primary processor.78 Directly commissioned inspections79 Supervisory inspections810 Special form: own-use soya bean primary processor811 Special case8 Status Version 13: released by the Board on 29 November 2023

-- 1.1 The primary processor shall be assigned a "primary processor risk level" (= P-RL) based on the quality of the soya beans delivered to the primary processor and processed there: - P-RL 0: only Donau Soja soya beans are processed; - P-RL 1: other GM-free soya beans (documented as being GM-free) are also processed: - P-RL 2: other GM crops (except for soya beans) may also be processed (e.g. maize from countries of risk level 2 or 3); - P-RL 3: option limited to oil mills and toasters, not possible for food producers:
+- 1.1 The primary processor shall be assigned a "primary processor risk level" (= P-RL) based on the quality of the soya beans delivered to the primary processor and processed there: - P-RL 0: only Donau Soja soya beans are processed; - P-RL 1: other GM-free soya beans (documented as being GM-free) are also processed; - P-RL 2: other GM crops (except for soya beans) may also be processed (e.g. maize from countries of risk level 2 or 3); - P-RL 3: option limited to oil mills and toasters, not possible for food producers: